Collectors of Network Metadata - Lumu Portal

 Integrations

-This section of the Lumu Portal allow customers to easily setup Lumu to feed confirmed compromise instances into any third-party tool for automated mitigation and remediation.
-Take advantage of our vendor-agnostic integrations to send Lumu’s confirmed compromise instances to any third-party tool for automated mitigation and remediation.
+This section of the Lumu Portal allows customers to easily setup Lumu to feed confirmed compromise instances into any third-party tool for automated mitigation and remediation.

 • Related Articles